 Continuing a high-level user experience throughout college

 Helping students during the application process isn’t enough.
 It’s important to maintain a high level of customer service throughout the student’s college career to ensure a positive experience at the school.
 Studies have shown that when students feel unsupported by the institution it can be a factor in causing them to drop out.
-Chatbots can be used in in all areas – answering questions about university services such as health services, and athletic services, clubs, student accounts and other aspects of student life.
+Higher education chatbots can be used in in all areas – answering questions about university services such as health services, and athletic services, clubs, student accounts and other aspects of student life.

 To answer the growing number of student questions, the Inter-American University of Puerto Rico developed a chatbot that would communicate with students where they predominately spent their time — on the website, and via Facebook Messenger and SMS mobile.
 The university found that it was able to automate responses for 80 percent of the calls, while reducing by half the support staff needed for this task.
 Because their time was freed up from having to handle all the calls, the staff could focus on answering more complex questions and proactively help students meet financial aid deadlines, select courses course selection and get any academic help they might need.